AFLplusplus/AFLplusplus/README.md

  - rare (experimental)

-In parallel mode (-M/-S, several instances with the shared queue), we suggest to run the master using the explore or fast schedule (-p explore) and the slaves with a combination of cut-off-exponential (-p coe), exponential (-p fast), explore (-p explore) and mmopt (-p mmopt) schedules.
-If a schedule does not perform well for a target, restart the slave with a different schedule.
+In parallel mode (-M/-S, several instances with the shared queue), we suggest to run the main node using the explore or fast schedule (-p explore) and the secondary nodes with a combination of cut-off-exponential (-p coe), exponential (-p fast), explore (-p explore) and mmopt (-p mmopt) schedules.
+If a schedule does not perform well for a target, restart the secondary nodes with a different schedule.

 In single mode, using -p fast is usually slightly more beneficial than the default explore mode.